sambhavsaxena/scriptag/README.md

 # Scriptag

-A CLI `create-react-app` template generator for minimal portfolios.
+Scriptag is a CLI `create-react-app` template generator for minimal portfolios.
+Just a single command in your terminal will generate all the code required to get started with your very own portfolio.

 Visit the official website [here](https://scriptag.vercel.app/).

-The first install looks like this:
+<div class="text-center">Initial installation</div>
 <img src="./insdc.png">

 ## Installation